Henkel announces acquisition of JemPak

 After being silent for nearly a decade, Rayovac burst back onto the scene with a seasonal campaign relaunch in 2016.
 As part of those continued efforts, the company is looking to make its presence known year-round through a new digital and print partnership with Meredith publications, and a brand-new ad campaign.

-The “Love Your Battery” campaign, which was created by Lindsay Stone and Briggs, targets parents and celebrates a love for batteries by setting the scene with real-life sentimental moments.
+The “Love Your Battery” campaign, which was created by full-service advertising agency, Lindsay Stone & Briggs, targets parents and celebrates a love for batteries by setting the scene with real-life sentimental moments.

 One of the ads in the new campaign for Rayovac’s Fusion Batteries features a brother and sister reading under a blanket fort together that’s kept lit by the battery in their flashlight.
 Emphasizing these moments is what “Love Your Battery” will continue to do by featuring quiet moments between loved ones where batteries play a key role in creating a long-lasting connection, the company said.